 Whether your proposal includes on-the-ground and non-structural activities or only onthe-ground activities, your project will be evaluated based on how it fits into a watershed context, such as its location, timing, sequencing, past watershed planning efforts, or other factors.
 In addition, you must identify which of the four project types below applies to the proposal and describe how the project meets the specific evaluation factor below for that type of project.
 Proposals will only be evaluated on one criterion listed below.
-The watershed based plan referred to below is an EPA-reviewed plan that includes the 9 elements as described in Appendix A. Tribally-authored plans that have been submitted to EPA for 9 element review, and have a letter stating that the plan meets the 9 elements, will be considered a watershed-based plan under project types below.
-The watershed plan can be authored by the applicant, or authored by another entity (i.e., watershed organization, non-profit, regional plan commission, etc.).
-If implementing a watershed-based plan authored by another entity, applicant should clarify that the plan includes the nine elements as defined by EPA, and that the plan has been approved by state staff.
-If there is not an EPA or state- reviewed watershed based plan, then the project proposed implements a watershed project as described in criterion e.ii or e.iv.
+The watershed-based plan referred to below is an EPA-reviewed plan that includes the nine elements as described in Appendix A. The watershed-based plan can be authored by the applicant, or authored by another entity (i.e., watershed organization, non-profit, state water quality agency, regional planning commission, etc.).
+If implementing a watershed-based plan authored by another entity, the applicant should clarify whether the plan includes the nine elements as defined by EPA, and that the plan has been approved by state NPS program staff.
+If there is not an EPA or state-reviewed nine element watershed-based plan, then the project proposed implements a watershed project as described in criterion e.ii or e.iv.

-(i) The proposal develops or continues work on a watershed-based plan and implements a watershed-based plan.
+(i) The proposal develops or continues work on a nine element watershed-based plan and implements a nine element watershed-based plan.

-These proposals will be evaluated based on the extent and quality to which they: identify how many funds, if any, have already gone towards developing a watershedbased plan; include a commitment to incorporate the nine components of a watershedbased plan described in Attachment A; clearly identify the geographical coverage of the watershed; include a specific schedule for developing the watershed-based plan; and clearly identify the estimated funds that will be used to develop the watershed-based plan (not to exceed 20 percent of the federal competitive grant).
+These proposals will be evaluated based on the extent and quality to which they: identify how many funds, if any, have already gone towards developing a watershed-based plan; include a commitment to incorporate the nine elements of a watershed-based plan described in Appendix A; clearly identify the geographical coverage of the watershed; include a specific schedule for developing the watershed-based plan; and clearly identify the estimated funds that will be used to develop the watershed-based plan (not to exceed 20 percent of the federal competitive grant).